 The workshops last an hour and forty minutes and you are welcome to return as often as you like.

 The advanced workshops have a similar structure but require a bit of preparation before arriving.
 Participants should be familiar with approach of the workshops (having attended two regular workshops should suffice).
 They will be asked to prepare a key sentence the day before and bring whatever notes and sources they will need to compose the paragraph with them to the workshop.
 This preparation should take no more than 10 minutes but should be completed the day prior to the workshop.

-Undergraduates and masters students can sign up for the workshops through the CBS Library course calendar.
+You can sign up for both the regular and advanced workshops through the CBS Library course calendar.

 As your writing improves you may want to set yourself specific challenges.
 You should always pick challenges that interest you, but you might find my “How to imagine…” (“…concepts”, “…facts”, “…acts”, “…science”, “…dragons”) series useful.
 You are trying “find the difficulty”, “the pocket” for you and your reader.